 86. Antarctic Digital Magnetic Anomaly Project (ADMAP) – Uncovering the tectonic evolution using near-surface magnetic anomaly data.
 (Antarctic Magnetic Anomaly)

-87. Wildlife Tracking – Logging the species richness of marine mammals like whales, seals, walruses and narwhals and seabirds or waterfowl in the Arctic.
+87. Wildlife Tracking – Logging the species richness of marine mammals like whales, seals, walruses and narwhals, and seabirds or waterfowl in the Arctic.

-88. Sea Ice Index – Bringing together data on Antarctica’s ice sheet surface, thickness and boundary using passive remote sensing.
+88. Sea Ice Index – Bringing together data on Antarctica’s ice sheet surface, thickness, and boundary using passive remote sensing.
 (Sea NSIDC Ice Index)

 89. Fish – Showing the probability of occurrence and observations for fish species – from Atlantic cod to Walleye Pollock.
 (Commission for the Conservation of Antarctic Marine Living Resources)

-90. Arctic Research Projects – Displaying research projects, showing available data and exploring possible collaborations.
+90. Arctic Research Projects – Displaying research projects, showing available data, and exploring possible collaborations.
 (Arctic Research Projects)

-92. Arctic’s Geology – Interpreting the geology of the Arctic using enhanced magnetic data, Landsat imagery and topographic data.
+92. Arctic’s Geology – Interpreting the geology of the Arctic using enhanced magnetic data, Landsat imagery, and topographic data.
 (Arctic Geology)

 93. COMNAP Facilities – Mapping out the COMNAP facilities in Antarctica that currently supports a range of scientific research.
 (COMNAP Facilities)

-95. Search and Rescue – Lunging into search and rescue operations using the Safety and Operability Index which calculates risk based on factors such as sea ice, visibility, temperature, distance from SAR resources.
+95. Search and Rescue – Lunging into search and rescue operations using the Safety and Operability Index which calculates risk based on factors such as sea ice, visibility, temperature, and distance from SAR resources.

 97. Polar Ice Melt – Monitoring the polar ice melt using satellites like GOCE and GRACE that measures how much mass is on Earth.
 (GOCE and GRACE Satellites)